cddmp/enum4linux-ng/README.md

 - rpcclient
 - smbclient

-These should be available for nearly all Linux distributions.
+These should be available for all Linux distributions.
 The package is typically called `smbclient`, `samba-client` or something similar.

 In addition, you will need the following Python packages:
 - ldap3
 - PyYaml
 - impacket

-For a faster processing of YAML, also install `libyaml`.
-LibYAML is a YAML parser/emitter written C, which is much faster than its Python implementation.
-If installed, the tool will automatically use it.
+For a faster processing of YAML, also install:
+- LibYAML

+(Fast YAML parser/emitter written in C, will be used automatically if available.)

 Some examples for specific Linux distributions installations are listed below.
 Alternatively, distribution-agnostic ways (python pip, python virtual env and Docker) are possible.

 ### Linux distribution specific
-For all distributions below, `libyaml` is already a dependency of the corresponding PyYaml package and will be therefore installed automatically.
+For all distribution examples below, LibYAML is already a dependency of the corresponding PyYaml package and will be therefore installed automatically.
 #### ArchLinux

 ```console